nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 </div>
 <div class="narrow">

 Means reduction is a key part of a comprehensive suicide prevention strategy.
-Many people who attempt suicide do so during a short-term crisis, and therefore spend relatively little time thinking about the attempt before taking action ([according to one study of suicide attempt survivors, nearly half spent less than 10 minutes](https://www.hsph.harvard.edu/means-matter/means-matter/duration/)).
+Many people who attempt suicide do so during a short-term crisis, and therefore spend relatively little time thinking about the attempt before taking action ([according to one study of suicide attempt survivors, nearly half spent less than 10 minutes](https://www.hsph.harvard.edu/means-matter/means-matter/duration/).
 For these people especially, access to means of self-harm can be the difference between thinking about suicide and actually going through with it.

 The means reduction approach can be applied to homicides, too.
 [Data shows that where there are more guns, there is more homicide](https://www.hsph.harvard.edu/hicrc/firearms-research/guns-and-death/).
 So if there are fewer guns, we can expect to see fewer homicide deaths.

+Prevention’s greatest impacts will come when integrating multiple approaches.
+Means reduction approaches should be combined with examining and remediating the upstream drivers of homicide and suicide—such as housing and park quality and availability, and access to schools, jobs, opportunities, healthcare, and more.

+Suicide and homicide don't just affect the immediate victims.
+The impacts radiate, potentially widening disparities and additionally causing stress, trauma, and other negative health effects for victims’ friends, neighbors, colleagues and family members.
+[In communities where New Yorkers are more likely to experience either homicide or suicide, violence is both a personal and public health concern](/data-stories/violence).

 Each of these deaths is a tragedy—but by limiting access to the leading mechanisms of homicide and suicide, NYC has opportunities to prevent deaths among young and middle-aged adults.